Matrix-free stochastic calculation of operator norms without using adjoints: Adjoint free calculation of

-Now we can prove the main theorem about almost sure convergence of the algorithm, i.e. $\norm{A v^k} \to \norm{A}$ for $k \to \infty$ a.s. \begin{theorem} For the iterates of Algorithm~\ref{alg:mafno-orth-exact} it holds $\lim_{k\to\infty}\norm{A v^{k}} = \sigma_1$ almost surely.
-Moreover, if the singular space to $\sigma_1$ is one-dimensional, then $v^{k}$ converges almost surely to a right singular vector of $\sigma_1$. \end{theorem} \begin{proof} We consider the set $B$ from Lemma~\ref{lem:B_Lemma} and define the events
+\begin{theorem} Let $(v^k)_{k \in \NN}$ be the sequence of random variables generated by Algorithm~\ref{alg:mafno-orth-exact}.
+It holds $\lim_{k\to\infty} \norm{A v^{k}} = \sigma_1$ almost surely.
+Moreover, if the singular space to $\sigma_1$ is one-dimensional, then $(v^{k})_{k \in \NN}$ converges almost surely to a right singular vector of $\sigma_1$. \end{theorem} \begin{proof} We consider the set $B$ from Lemma~\ref{lem:B_Lemma} and define the events

-Lemma~\ref{lem:B_Lemma}(i) shows $A_{k+1}\subset A_k$ and by Lemma~\ref{lem:B_Lemma}(ii) we have
+Lemma~\ref{lem:B_Lemma}(i) shows $\Omega_{k+1}\subseteq \Omega_k$ and by Lemma~\ref{lem:B_Lemma}(ii) we have